franzbu/EnhancedSpaces.spoon/README.md

 That is why I've decided to develop an application that manages mSpaces and windows in a way I've always wanted it.
 One of the main goals throughout development has been that EnhancedSpaces can be used intuitively and efficiently; managing your mSpaces and windows is thus as simple as using a keyboard sortcut, pointing device, or menu.

-EnhancedSpaces has features such as switching and moving windows between mSpaces instantly, using sticky windows, and automatically opening windows on pre-arranged mSpaces in pre-arranged sizes and positions.
-With EnhancedSpaces' window manager you can resize and position your windows with keyboard shortcuts or, optionally, with your mouse or trackpad.
-You will also come across features such as the possibility of choosing a different wallpaper for every mSpace.
+EnhancedSpaces has a wide range of feature, such as switching and moving windows between mSpaces, using sticky windows, and automatically opening windows on pre-arranged mSpaces in pre-arranged sizes and positions.
+And using EnhancedSpaces' window manager you can resize and position your windows with keyboard shortcuts or, optionally, with your mouse or trackpad.

+There are also little things that you don't really need but are still fun to use while at the same time being beneficial, such as the possibility for choosing a different wallpaper for each mSpace.

 EnhancedSpaces has simplified my life with macOS.
 May it do the same for you.